Olof-AV/DaybreakFix/README.md

 ## Fixes
 The 1.0 version of Daybreak Fix helps with the following:
+- Fixes long loading times by starting the game with process affinity set to CPU 0 only.
-- Starts the game as a High priority class process & sets the process affinity to CPU 0.
+- Starts the game as a High priority class process, just in case.
 - Fixes an issue with shadows not rendering properly. (shadow "box" around character)

 Extra fixes / improvements may be added in future releases.